 Assume no depreciation.
 If Indonesia’s national savings rate is 5%, and the output-capital ratio is 2, then the economy will grow by 2.5% per year.
 Conversely, when Indonesia’s national savings rate is 20%, and the output-capital ratio is 4, Indonesia’s economic growth will be around 5%.

-How to read the Harrod – Domar model
+How to interpret the Harrod – Domar model

 First, the savings rate represents the supply of loanable funds in the economy for investment.
 A high saving rate indicates that the economy has significant funds to increase the capital stock and productive capacity.
 Therefore, the savings rate correlates positively with the economic growth rate.
 An increase in the savings rate leads the economy towards higher growth.

-Second, say, the capital-output ratio is low.
-It shows you the capital stock in the economy is relatively low.
-Therefore, the investment will increase the capital stock and encourage the economy to produce output significantly more than when the capital-output ratio is high.
-From the formula above, you can see, the ratio has an inverse relationship with economic growth.
+Second, say the capital-output ratio is low.
+This shows that the capital stock in the economy is relatively low.
+Therefore, investment will increase the capital stock and encourage the economy to produce output significantly more than when the capital-output ratio is high.
+From the formula above, we can see that the ratio has an inverse relationship with economic growth.

 Conversely, if the capital-output ratio is high, investment does not significantly increase the economy’s output.
 Therefore, it becomes inefficient.